privacyidea/webauthn-demo/README.md

 Example project, showing how to authenticate against privacyIDEA using WebAuthn.

+**Important: This is a demo.
+Many things are simplified.
+Please carefully review the comments labeled FIXME implementing this yourself.
+DO NOT USE THIS CODE IN A PRODUCTION ENVIRONMENT!**

 ## Getting the code

 To fetch this repository, simply run the following: